 If you or your child has recently suffered a head injury, the experienced staff at Bothwell Orthopedics & Sports Medicine can objectively assess the injury using the EyeBOX®.
-The EyeBOX is the first FDA-authorized diagnostic aid for concussion that does not require a baseline test for children and adults age 5 to 67.
+The EyeBOX is the first FDA-authorized diagnostic aid for concussion that does not require a baseline test for children and adults aged 5 to 67.
 There are no language or age barriers to taking the assessment.
-Bothwell is the first and only provider in Missouri to add objective EyeBOX testing to concussion evaluation.
+Bothwell is the first health system in Missouri to add objective EyeBOX testing to concussion evaluation.

 How Does EyeBOX Work?